• Skip to primary navigation

 10. Go Back in Time

 Wander the South Street Seaport’s Historic District.
 The lively cobblestone area is great for strolling (though not so much for pushing strollers!).
-The South Street Seaport Museum has a free new discovery room of Eric Carle maritime-themed art.
-The discovery room is geared towards kids ages 2 7.
+The South Street Seaport Museum is pay-what-you-wish (and you can pay nothing) for its three exhibits plus the 1885 tall ship Wavertree.

 11. Swing in Lower Manhattan